2025 Lexus RZ

 Interior

 How’s the interior?
-What a gorgeous cabin from a company that is sometimes reluctant to take chances with its interior design.
+This is a gorgeous cabin from a company that is sometimes reluctant to take chances with its interior design.
 Even with a modern look to everything, all of the main functions in the car are easy to find and operate.
 There are real knobs for the volume and the climate controls, located high so you don't need to take your eyes off the road to make changes.
-The shift controller is a bit complicated for no obvious benefit, though once you learn it the first time it's easy to remember.
-A few of our staff members found the steering wheel controls a bit confounding, though, and the learning curve will likely be steep for most.
+The shift controller is a bit complicated for no obvious benefit, though once you learn it the first time, it's easy to remember.
+A few of our staff members found the steering wheel controls a bit confounding, though, and the learning curve will likely be steep for most people.

-Overall space in both rows is great for passengers big and small.
-Getting in and out of the RZ is an easy process, though the low roofline might mean some people have to duck to get in.
+Overall space in both rows doesn't quite match what the Tesla Model Y offers, but it's still great for passengers big and small.
+Getting in and out of the RZ is easy, with good seat height and door clearance for heads.
 From the driver's seat, the visibility in all directions is stellar and the seat offers enough adjustability to get comfortable quickly.

-Overall space in both rows is great for passengers big and small.
-Getting in and out of the RZ is an easy process, though the low roofline might mean some people have to duck to get in.
+Overall space in both rows doesn't quite match what the Tesla Model Y offers, but it's still great for passengers big and small.
+Getting in and out of the RZ is easy, with good seat height and door clearance for heads.
 From the driver's seat, the visibility in all directions is stellar and the seat offers enough adjustability to get comfortable quickly.

 Technology

 How’s the tech?
-Lexus is going in the right direction in this department.
 Every RZ comes with the large 14-inch Lexus Interface touchscreen system that includes wireless Apple CarPlay and Android Auto.
 While a home button would make navigating the system easier, the overall responsiveness is appreciated.
-We also like the superb sound quality from the optional Mark Levinson audio system and that there are enough USB ports for every passenger.
+We also like the superb sound quality from the optional Mark Levinson audio system; it's worth getting because the standard audio system is unremarkable.

 Storage